 Research & Service Grants

-ANCAP offers four competitive $1500 grants each year to both undergraduate and graduate students.
-These grants are intended to support outstanding research projects or service activities related to the psychological experiences of Alaska Native and / or American Indian communities.
-Below, you can download the grant application guidelines; proposals will be accepted throughout the year until funds are expended.
+ANCAP offers four competitive grants of up to $1,500 each year for both undergraduate and graduate students.
+These grants are intended to support outstanding research projects or service activities related to the psychological experiences of Alaska Native and/or American Indian communities.
+Below, you can download the grant application guidelines; proposals will be accepted throughout the year until December 1st.

 If you have a question, need more information, or are looking for help applying for the grants, please contact us at ANPsych.UAA@gmail.com!